The Best Pumpkin Science Activities that will Engage Your Kids

 pumpkin science activities that are fun for kids

-If you search Pinterest, I’m sure that you will find pumpkin science experiments.
-You may find things like exploding pumpkins or pumpkin slime …things that don’t really have much to do with pumpkin science.
+If you search Pinterest, I’m sure that you will find what I call not so amazing pumpkin science experiments.
+You may find things like exploding pumpkins or pumpkin slime …A pumpkin experiment with baking soda and vinegar may have something to do with a chemical reaction but it has NOTHING to do with pumpkin science.

 There is so much that you can teach kids about pumpkins!
 Instead of creating a pumpkin-themed show, let me show you how to teach your kids to conduct a real scientific investigation of pumpkins.

-In the process, kids will learn all about the pumpkin life cycle, pumpkin parts, how to measure and record data, and so much more!
+In the process, kids have a great time as they learn about simple science concepts like life cycles, pumpkin parts, how to measure and record data, and so much more!
+We’ll even use the scientific method.

 The printables pictured in this article are part of my Pumpkins Investigation resource.